 Switzerland’s vintages might not have the same name recognition as those from neighbouring France but Geneva has plenty for wine buffs to love.
 Most of the local vineyards are clustered around the picturesque little towns of Montreux and Vevey, a short ferry ride across Lake Geneva, and open their doors to tourists on Saturday mornings.
 Better still, tastings are usually free.

-Thanks to the surging Swiss Franc, you won’t find many bargains during a weekend break to Geneva from Glasgow Airport, but what you will find is world-class luxury.
+Thanks to the surging Swiss Franc, you won’t find many bargains during a winter break to Geneva from Glasgow Airport, but what you will find is world-class luxury.
 Watches, in particular, are big business – there’s even a dedicated watch museum (Rue des Vieux-Grenadiers 7), where you can see vintage examples dating back to the 1500s – while Philippe Patek and Piaget are both headquartered in the city.
 The central Rue du Rhône and the Rue de Rive are the best places to start: you’ll find a plethora of watchmakers and designer boutiques, as well as Globus (Rue du Rhône 48), Geneva’s biggest department store.